Derrick & Kaitlin’s Story: “He Messed with the Wrong Family”

 A family poses for a casual portrait in front of a teal wall featuring the painted words, "Love you."

-From left to right: father Derrick, daughters Taylor and Emily, mother Jill, and daughter Kaitlin with her child.
-Photo courtesy of Derrick H. and family.
+Left to right: father Derrick, daughters Taylor and Emily, mother Jill, and daughter Kaitlin with her child.

 On the family’s post-trial flight back to Tennessee, Kaitlin turned to her dad and said, “I didn't do anything wrong, and I'm not going to hide anymore.”